 Sujata is also a founding member of Empowering Minds; a Delhi based NGO focusing on education and mental health issues of women and children.
 After joining EM, she was trained in a special psychosocial program called PEP (a program meant for the bleeding disorders community) in the US and is now on its international steering committee.
 Along with Richa Mohan, Director; Empowering Minds, she imparts training to parents, caregivers, and medical professionals working in this area.
 She’s also held workshops to address the psychosocial needs of women.

-In 2017 Sujata founded a psychosocial counseling platform, ‘Talk it Out – TiO: a platform to express your feelings and emotions.’
-She (and her team of psychologists and subject experts) use ‘talking - therapy’ to help individuals and groups with emotional challenges.
-TiO employs storytelling and other art forms as a means to help people express themselves.
+In 2017 Sujata founded a talk - therapy based platform, ‘Talk it Out Express (TiOE).
+She (and her team of psychologists and subject experts) use ‘talk - therapy’ to help individuals and groups with emotional distress or emotional burden.
+TiOE uses Cognitive Behaviour Therapy (CBT) and Expressive Art Therapy tools to build a set of skills in people to help them recognise, manage and express emotions positively.